 How would a patient with a disability use his hospital’s service app to book an appointment?

 Voice interfaces are steadily making inroads into the legacy-laden world of enterprise design.
-UI and UX have made rapid transitions from keyboards, touch surfaces, haptic devices, and voice inputs, and have simplified the human-computer interaction as a result.
+UIs have made rapid transitions from keyboards, touch surfaces, haptic devices, and voice inputs, and have simplified human-computer interactions as a result.
 Voice-based user interfaces (VUI) have enabled users to complete their tasks in a hands-free manner, promoting the feature of easy utility.
-VUIs can be designed to be effective digital assistants for enterprise users, allowing quick decision making that’s based on verified data while recording the entire process trail.
+VUIs can be designed to be effective digital assistants for enterprise users, allowing quick decision-making that’s based on verified data while recording the entire process trail.

 Accessibility to key metrics will strengthen VUIs and allow better performance, speed up intelligence gathering, predict outcomes on the basis of user history, and make suggestions to keep business moving efficiently and effectively.

-Futuristic UIs that pass the Turing Test can play a huge role in boosting employee performances.
-To work with technology that seamlessly understands contextual communication can transform the way we work.
+Futuristic UIs that pass the Turing Test can play a huge role in boosting employee performance.
+Working with technology that seamlessly understands contextual communication can transform the way we work.

 In the years to come, personalization is going to be a keyword for enterprise UX.
 And, intelligent interface enhancements will play a big role in improving the usability of enterprise technology.